Laravel-Backpack/docs/4.1/crud-fields.md

 - **default** - specify a default value for the input, on create;
 - **hint** - add descriptive text for this input;
 - **attributes** - change or add actual HTML attributes of the input (ex: readonly, disabled, class, placeholder, etc);
-- **wrapperAttributes** - change or add actual HTML attributes to the div that contains the input;
+- **wrapper** - change or add actual HTML attributes to the div that contains the input;

 <a name="fields-api"></a>
 ### Fields API